RealImage/HQ/README.md

 Heavily inspired by

 https://github.com/convox/rack

 https://github.com/remind101/empire

-Both are great options if you want a command line interface, but HQ provides a much simpler, more opinionated model of deploying 12 factor applicatons.
+Both are great options if you want a command line interface, but HQ provides a much simpler, more opinionated model for deploying 12-factor applications, especially Docker containers.

+It bakes in the setup of a private network (VPC), a load balancer in a cost effective configuration (ALB + Host Routing), RDS / ElastiCache setup, and application servers on EC2/ECS - setting everything up together with secure default rules.
+It also helps with easy setup of SNS+SQS linked topics and queues, and S3 buckets with replication.